 There’s a time and place for everything.
 Sometimes it simply calls to have a decadently fancy night out on the town and Caprice Bar offers a place to do it.

 Award-winning fine French dining kingpin Caprice, housed in the suave Four Seasons hotel, has transformed the small private waiting area, adjacent to the dining room, into Caprice Bar – a tasteful, intimate and comforting fine wine and cheese room, with Persian and European flair, designed by Spin Design Studio and the Alan Chan Design Company.
+Bold prints and textiles in deep earthy, purple tones frame a mesmerising lounge-like atmosphere – perfect for winding down after a busy day at the office.

-Deep earthy and purple tones, and bold prints and textiles frame a mesmerising lounge-like atmosphere, perfect for winding down in after a busy day at the office.
-The bar doesn’t take any bookings but do drop by and be dressed-to-impress as the establishment has a firm dress code.
-You’re going to want to make the effort anyway, as you’ll most likely be sitting snugly away on the same lush and expansive sofas as Hong Kong’s elite, who are sure to stop in and lounge around for some demure pre-dinner sips or a sophisticated nightcap.
+Drop by at the bar and be dressed-to-impress as the establishment has a firm dress code.
+You’re going to want to make an effort anyway, as you’ll most likely be sitting snugly away on the same lush and expansive sofas together with Hong Kong’s elite, who are sure to stop in and lounge around for some demure pre-dinner sips or a sophisticated nightcap.

 The menu includes an extension of Caprice’s far-ranging wine list, spotlighting an array of unique wines and Champagnes – by the glass or by the bottle – that change regularly.